microsoft/cordova-plugin-code-push/README.md

 [![appcenterbanner](https://user-images.githubusercontent.com/31293287/32969262-3cc5d48a-cb99-11e7-91bf-fa57c67a371c.png)](http://microsoft.github.io/code-push/)

-# Cordova Plugin for CodePush
+# Apache Cordova Plugin for CodePush

 This plugin provides client-side integration for the [CodePush service](http://codepush.tools), allowing you to easily add a dynamic update experience to your Cordova app(s).